Questions to ask yourself before starting with RPA

 Have we already optimized our processes to remove waste and unnecessary complexity?

 In order to automate and streamline some of your processes, you must make sure they are optimized first.
 There is no use in automating an inefficient process.
 This is where Process Mining and RPA go hand in hand.
-Using PAFnow, you can analyze all your processes with one click, find the root causes of abnormalities, create custom visuals of data, and much more.
+Using PAFnow Process Mining software in Power BI, you can analyze all your processes with one click, find the root causes of abnormalities, create custom visuals of data, and much more.
 Once your processes are optimized and efficient, you can use RPA to automate them.

 Which system and platform does your business use?